Cluster Image Availability

 OIT Student Computing Services makes the Windows cluster software image available for use on departmental cluster machines.
 The image comes pre-configured to connect each user to his or her home file directory, to connect to the shared software folder on the cluster server, and to configure the Thunderbird and Outlook email clients with the user's information at login.

-To cover licensing costs, the image is available for a charge of $70 per machine per year.
 Some of the applications are included in the Microsoft Campus Agreement, some are shareware, and some are site licensed.
 However, there are some applications included for which we have a limited number of licenses to run on campus cluster machines; use of these applications is restricted by KeyServer (a launch counter application that will only permit the licensed number of copies to be executed at any given time).
 The KeyServer client is included on the image.

 The list of software is available for review here.
 The list is divided into two sections: the first is the basic software, which includes general productivity and information access programs.
 The second is the list of courseware or special request applications.
 Most of the basic software is installed locally on each hard drive.
 Some of the courseware or special request applications are installed locally and some are installed on the server.
 Server applications may also have a client component which is included as part of the image.
 All applications have shortcuts on the local image that will launch them.